 Possible application fees

 You may have to spend the money in a particular way

 No guarantee the grant will be available next year

 Want some more help and advice?
-Wondering what are some of the best professional organizations women business owners can turn to for information about loans and financing?
+Wondering about the best professional organizations women business owners can turn to for information about loans and financing?

 There are several organizations that help women business owners find the information and resources they need to succeed, including:

 The National Association of Women Business Owners was founded in 1975 to help female entrepreneurs succeed economically, socially, and politically.
-This due-based organization has chapters spread out across the United States and hosts and promotes several events and workshops each year.
+This dues-based organization has chapters across the United States and hosts and promotes several events and workshops each year.

 The National Women’s Business Council is an independent council that advises elected federal representatives on the economic issues that are most important to female entrepreneurs.
 The 15-member council researches critical issues and reports their findings to the public.

-The Operation HOPE Small Business Empowerment Program helps entrepreneurs in underserved communities find the resources they need to succeed.
-Founded in 1982, Operation HOPE has helped 2.5 million people and has directed $1.8 billion to America’s low-income communities to date.
+Operation HOPE Small Business Development helps entrepreneurs in underserved communities find the resources they need to succeed.
+Founded in 1992, Operation HOPE has helped 2.5 million people and has directed $1.8 billion to America’s low-income communities to date.